Mordru the Merciless: Plot

 At the Legion of Super-Heroes' headquarters in the 30th century, Superboy, Duo Damsel, Mon-El and Shadow Lass race toward the Time Chamber, in an effort to escape the sorcerer Mordru, the Dark Lord.
 A being of near-limitless mystical power, Mordru conquered much of the galaxy until he was imprisoned in an airless steel block by Superboy and Mon-El.
 He remained locked away at Legion HQ until he was accidentally freed by Shadow Lass, a relatively new member of the team.
+(Note: Shadow Lass was inducted into the Legion in Adventure Comics #366 (March 1968), while the Fatal Five was briefly in control of her homeworld, Talok VIII.)
 With his mastery of magic (the one weakness shared by both Superboy and Mon-El) and with all the other Legionnaires seemingly destroyed, the team is forced to retreat.
 They travel to the 20th century and seek refuge in Superboy's hometown, Smallville.

-Duo Damsel and Shadow Lass adopt secret identities which allow them to hide at the homes of Police Chief Douglas Parker and Lana Lang, while Mon-El stays with the Kents in his old guise as Clark's cousin Bob Cobb.
-Soon thereafter Mordru blankets Smallville in a mystical shadow in an effort to locate the Legionnaires.
-When the shadow touches the town's residents, their minds are possessed by Mordru (although Shadow Lass' powers protects the Legionnaires from being detected).
+Duo Damsel and Shadow Lass adopt secret identities which allow them to hide at the homes of Police Chief Douglas Parker and Lana Lang, while Mon-El stays with Jonathan and Martha Kent in his old guise as Clark's cousin Bob Cobb.
+(Note: Mon-El first used the Bob Cobb alias in Superboy #89 (June 1961).)
+Soon thereafter, Mordru blankets Smallville in a mystical shadow in an effort to locate the Legionnaires.
+When the shadow touches the town's residents, their minds are possessed by Mordru, although Shadow Lass' powers protects the Legionnaires from being detected.
 Meanwhile, Duo Damsel cries herself to sleep when Superboy fails to notice her romantic feelings for him.

 Mordru attempts to flush the Legionnaires out of hiding by creating a myriad of disasters throughout the town, but the teens recognize that the calamities are illusions and ignore them.
 After a week passes without Superboy being seen, a group of gangsters tries to seize control of Smallville — but the Legionnaires defeat them in their civilian identities.
 Later, Lana spies the Legionnaires in costume, which allows Mordru to find them.
 The teens barely manage to escape a second time.
 Since the wizard is capable of probing their minds, the Legionnaires resume their civilian guises and use a hypnotic device to erase their own memories of their true identities.